espressif/vscode-esp-idf-extension/docs/SETUP.md

 > **NOTE:** Make sure to replace \${TOOL_PATH} of `$IDF_PATH/tools/tools.json` in`idf.customExtraPaths` and `idf.customExtraVars` with existing ESP-IDF tool directory path.

 `idf.openOcdConfigs` use openOCD Configuration files depending on your board and chip target.
 More information [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#jtag-debugging-tip-openocd-configure-target).

-## UI Manual Configuration

-This is the same as [JSON Manual Configuration](#JSON-Manual-Configuration) but the name of each configuration setting is the description given in the [ESP-IDF Settings](./SETTINGS.md).
-You also need to install extension and debug adapter python packages requirements.txt.